or-dvir/DxAdapter2.0/dxexpansion/README.md

 ```

 ## Your ViewHolder
-Your ViewHolder must extend `DxFeatureExpansion.ViewHolder`
+Your ViewHolder must extend `DxFeatureExpansion.ViewHolder`.

 ## Your Items
-Your item must implement the interface `IDxItemExpandable`
+Your item must implement the interface `IDxItemExpandable`.

 ## Dependencies Exposed to User
 None.